LiveUI/ApiCore/README.md

 ## License

 ApiCore is distributed under an Apache 2 license and can be shared or used freely within the bounds of the license itself.
-Most third party components used (like Vapor framework and all it’s components) in this software are MIT licensed.
+Most third party components used (like Vapor framework and all its components) in this software are MIT licensed.
 List of all used software is listed in the repository.
 All components are available in the dependencies folder.

 See the LICENSE file for more info.